 Skilled Training Rewarding Independence and Vocational Education

 The STRIVE Program consist of a 2 year college program for adults with intellectual disabilities.
 The program will provide vocational training with the end goal of the student obtaining a job.
 This is not an accredited college degree program.
 Upon completing the program, each student will receive a certificate of completion.
-Students who have completed the program may also attend the graduation ceremony that is held in May or December.
+Students who have completed the program will attend the graduation ceremony that is held in May.